-The bill would amend the Education Code to require the Department of Public Safety (DPS) to establish and maintain a training program in school safety and protection for school district or open-enrollment charter school employees who possess a valid concealed handgun license and had been approved by the district board of trustees or charter school governing board to carry a concealed handgun and attend the training.
+The bill would amend the Education Code to require the Department of Public Safety (DPS) to establish and maintain a training program in school safety and protection for school district or open-enrollment charter school employees who possess a valid concealed handgun license and had been approved by the district board of trustees or charter school governing board to attend the training.
 The bill would require DPS to incorporate the technical assistance of the Advanced Law Enforcement Rapid Response Training Center at Texas State University San Marcos in establishing and maintaining the training program.